A boy smiles as he picks corn in a cornfield.

 Global Challenges

-Catastrophic hunger is at an all-time high as global food security decreases
+Hunger remains at an all-time high as global food security continues to fall

-Approximately nine million people die every year of hunger and hunger-related diseases, more than the deaths from AIDS, malaria and tuberculosis combined.
+Approximately nine million people die every year of hunger and hunger-related diseases—more than the deaths from AIDS, malaria and tuberculosis combined.
 Over three million of those deaths are children under five.
-That’s nearly half of all deaths in children under age five.

 Women and girls continue to be most affected by food insecurity.
-Gender inequality is a major cause and effect of hunger and poverty, with an estimated 60 per cent of chronically hungry people being women and girls.
-Between 2018 and 2021, the number of hungry women compared to hungry men grew 8.4 times.
-These disparities have long-term negative implications on young women’s growth and cognitive development.
+Gender inequality is a major cause and effect of hunger and poverty, with six out of every 10 chronically hungry persons being female.
+The gender gap in food insecurity continued to rise in 2023, with 26.7 per cent of women experiencing moderate to severe food insecurity, compared to 25.4 per cent of men.
+These disparities have long-term negative implications for young women’s growth, cognitive development and future opportunities.

-Large-scale food and nutrition crises can and should be a thing of the past—to make this a reality, we need strong collective leadership, political will and the right financing, with short-term emergency responses and longer-term commitments that address the underlying issues driving hunger.
-These efforts must all support human rights, peaceful resolutions to conflict and the gender-responsive transformation of food systems to become inclusive, sustainable and more resilient.
+Large-scale food and nutrition crises can and should be a thing of the past.
+To make this a reality, we need strong collective leadership, political will and the right financing, with short-term emergency responses and longer-term commitments that address the underlying issues driving hunger.
+These efforts must support human rights, climate finance, peaceful resolutions to conflict, and the gender-responsive transformation of food systems to become inclusive, sustainable and more resilient.

 ...